 This allows the average business owner to compete for talent with much better funded start-ups based in the hotspots of the tech world.
 I’ve seen multiple businesses succeed based on hiring a substantial percentage of foreign staff.
 Companies hire a broad range of staff – from German secretaries to Finnish web developers – to provide high quality services to companies back home at a fraction of the price.

 Using a serviced office in Bangkok is also another good option, especially if you want to start working without having to wait for a rental contract to kick in.
-I’ve been using a Regus serviced office for my company since 2015 and have been happy with it so far.
+I’ve been using a Regus serviced office for my company since 2015 but I recently moved to Spaces at Chamchuri Square.

 Overall the country has a lot of office space available, ranging from high-end prestige locations in the central business district of Bangkok to very green office parks in the outskirts of Chiang Mai.
 If you’re not quite sure yet or expect to grow significantly in the first year or or two, you can also start out with serviced office space: Especially in Bangkok there’s no shortage of serviced offices you can rent on a monthly basis (though you pay a certain premium for the privilege).